jolfss/jolfss.github.io/content/test_page.md

         return self.instance_variable * 2

     def sample_method(self, arg1: str, arg2: list) -> None:
-        """A sample method with various syntax elements.""" local_variable = 10  # A local variable for item in arg2:
+        """A sample method with various syntax elements. $x\in X$?""" local_variable = 10  # A local variable
+        for item in arg2:
             if item == arg1: